DanRiess/bulky/new_category_checklist.md

 -   Update the getTestData function in the offer store and call it in BazaarView.vue

 Next steps
-create expedition offer page, separate by currencies and logbooks logbooks need a list entry for each tier (e.g. ilvl_73-77) with pricing options for each faction when listing, choose the highest priced faction and recast the logbook to that type

-same has still to be done for heist things. rogue markers have to be added as well
+contracts and blueprints need item level distinction, similar to expedition. rogue markers have to be added as well add fragment category with set searching capabilities

-fix stashlistitems with peritemattributes when deselecting/selecting a stash tab